Important Information

 • Retailers

-• Social networks and other technology providers (for instance, when you click on one of our Facebook or Google ads)
+• Social media and other technology providers.
+For example, when you click on one of our ads

 • Fraud prevention agencies

-• Other financial services companies (to fulfil a payment or other service as part of a contract with you, or to help prevent, detect and prosecute unlawful acts and fraudulent behaviour)
+• Other financial services companies.
+This could be to fulfil a payment or other service as part of a contract with you, or to help prevent, detect and prosecute unlawful acts and fraudulent behaviour

-• Employers (for instance, to get a reference if you apply for a mortgage)
+• Employers.
+For example, to get a reference if you apply for a mortgage

 • Payroll service providers

-• Public information sources such as the Electoral Register or Companies House
+• Public information sources such as the Electoral Register, Companies House, published media and social media.
+For example, to confirm what you’ve told us

 These can be types of firms we use to help us run accounts and services.
 They can also be specialist companies who advise us on ways to develop and improve our business.